fredgibbs/fredgibbs.github.io/courses/american-food/index.md

 ### Accessing Readings
 Once you've completed the steps above and I've approved your request to join our library, you can access our course readings most easily via [our Group Library page](https://www.zotero.org/groups/2499167/american-food-unm/library).
 Double clicking an item brings up a PDF of the article or chapter.

-{% include alert.html class='info' title='Not getting what you want?' text="
+{% include alert.html class='info' title='Wrong reading?' text="
+A few items in our Zotero library have more than one PDF attached to them.
 If you're getting the wrong chapter when double-clicking at item: Single click on the item to select it, then click the \"Attachments\" tab near the upper right of the page.
 You'll see links to all PDFs for that item and you can select the PDF and click the icon to open it.
 "%}